Lois Lane (Smallville): Comic books

 In 2012, the Smallville series was continued through the comic book medium with Smallville: Season 11.
 Written by Bryan Q. Miller, who also wrote for the television series, Lois's story continues as she lives her life with Clark, who has now become known to the world as "Superman".
 Her involvement with Clark also allows her to meet Gotham City's elusive vigilante Batman, and subsequently learn his secret identity and befriend Batman's partner Nightwing (Barbara Gordon).
 She also teams up with the Amazon Princess Diana Prince, and DEO's agent Steve Trevor was one of Lois's former boyfriends.

-When Lois accepts an assignment to Africa to investigate mysterious reports surrounding a vigilante, known as "Angel of the Plateau."
+When Lois accepts an assignment to Africa to investigate mysterious reports surrounding a vigilante, known as "Angel of the Plateau".
 She is caught in a terrorist attack after her arrival but is saved by Lana, who is revealed to be the superheroine Lois investigates.
-After they are acquainted, Lois learns that Lana has been using her abilities to protect children from people who would exploit them.
-However, Lois tries to keep the fact that Clark is now in the relationship with her from Lana.
+After they are acquainted, Lois learns that Lana has been using her abilities to protect children from people who would exploit them, but Lois tries to keep the fact that Clark is now in the relationship with her from Lana.
 Both Lois and Lana also find themselves targeted by the latter's enemies, and they send John Corben to defeat Lana.
 Lois helps the powerless Lana in defeating Corben, and Lana reveals that she knows about her relationship with Clark as she saw the engagement ring before Lois hid it.
 Lois receives the blessing from Lana.
 After Oliver and Chloe's son Jonathan is born, they named Lois and Clark as the child's godparents.